Greater weever: Colouration

-On its dorsal side Trachinus draco is coloured in a greenish brown with a varying count of dark marks on the upper side of the head.
+The greater weever is greenish brown with a varying count of dark marks on the upper side of the head.
 The flank is hued in a yellowish brown with bright blue and yellow discontinuous stripes that run crooked to the front of the fish.

-Additionally oblique black stripes can be found laterally.
-This pattern is described as tiger-like by Horst Müller.
+Additionally, oblique black stripes can be found laterally (this pattern is described as tiger-like by Müller).

 Body dimensions

-The body dimensions of Trachinus draco are described very differently by different authors and seem to differ based on the geographical location were the study has been carried out.
+The body dimensions of Trachinus draco are described very differently by different authors and seem to differ based on the geographical location where the study has been carried out.